The 7 Best National Down Payment Assistance Programs for Buyers

 Step 1: Find the right agent

+First things first: you’ll need to find the right agent with specific experience in using these programs.
 How do you do that?
-First, narrow your search to agents who are experienced at working with first time, middle income and low income buyers.
+First, narrow your search to professionals who are experienced at working with first-time, middle-income, and low-income buyers.
 When you’re interviewing agents, Paris advises asking point-blank if they’ve ever helped a buyer with DPA before.

 “I would ask them, ‘Have you ever helped someone with a down payment assistance grant?’”
 Paris says.
 “If you get a long stare, then they probably don’t know much about these programs.”